mwsundberg/DMST290-project2/README.md

 - Standardized and fixed CSS classes and some of the tag structure on every page
 - Wrote all CSS from scratch
 - Added mobile layout support including gradual CSS grid scaling at widths best for readability
-- Added active page indicators and customized titles per-page
+- Added current page highlighter and customized titles per-page